Zest-studi-o/bookzone-v2/README.md

 #### Key information for the site

-This section provides insight into the UX process, with a focus on the people who this restaurant booking system has been created for, the main aims of the project and how it can help users to meet their needs.
+This section provides insight into the UX process, with a focus on the people who this e-commerce application shop has been created for, the main aims of the project and how it can help users to meet their needs.

 Project goals: